-My child hasn’t got a statement or EHC plan but is like the children at High Well School – what do I do?
+My child hasn’t got an EHC plan but is like the children at High Well School – what do I do?

-If you think your child is like the children who come to High Well School, but they haven’t got a statement of Special Educational Needs or EHC plan, then talk with your child’s teacher or a health professional such as your GP or Health Visitor.
+If you think your child is like the children who come to High Well School, but they do not have an EHC plan, then talk with your child’s teacher or a health professional such as your GP or Health Visitor.

 Your child may need an assessment to find out what specialist support they need so they can make good progress in school.

 Who are the best people to talk to about my child’s difficulties?
 Who can I contact?